-Now that it's officially summer a wonderful and super easy dessert to shine even on a special occasion.
+Now that it's officially summer, here's a wonderful and super easy dessert to shine even on a special occasion.

-What I love most about this recipe is that you can add ingredients that are good for you without anyone noticing.
-Here I've added the mix - Pure Beautyfor a daily dose of collagen and Beauty Drops to strengthen connective tissue and bring more firmness and elasticity (desserts can be good for you after all!).
+What I like most about this recipe is that we can add beneficial ingredients without anyone noticing.
+Here I combined the mixture - Pure Beauty , for a daily dose of collagen, and Beauty Drops to strengthen connective tissue and bring more firmness and elasticity (after all, desserts can be good for you!).

 Serves 6 to 8